KratosMultiphysics/Kratos/applications/StructuralMechanicsApplication/custom_response_functions/README.md

 #### Possible ```response_function_settings```:

-Independet from the chosen response function the following definitions are always necessary:
+Independent from the chosen response function the following definitions are always necessary:

 - ```gradient_mode```: Currently there is only ```semi_analytic``` available.
-- ```step_size``` is the perturbation measure for finite difference computations within the semi-analytic apporach.
+- ```step_size``` is the perturbation measure for finite difference computations within the semi-analytic approach.
-- ```sensitivity_model_part_name```: Add here the name of the model part for which components sensitivities has to be computed (e.g. if the chosen design parameter is ```THICKNESS``` then for each element in this model part the sensitivity w.r.t. this variable is calculated).
+- ```sensitivity_model_part_name```: Add here the name of the model part for which components sensitivities have to be computed (e.g. if the chosen design parameter is ```THICKNESS``` then for each element in this model part the sensitivity w.r.t. this variable is calculated).
 - ```nodal_sensitivity_variables```: Currently only ```SHAPE``` is available.
 Doing this the sensitivities w.r.t. to the x-, y- and z-coordinate of all nodes in the ```sensitivity_model_part_name``` are computed.
 - ```element_sensitivity_variables```: Here sensitivities with respect to the properties of the elements are computed.
 For that the respective name of the Kratos-Variable has to be given (e.g. ```THICKNESS```, ```I22``` or ```YOUNG_MODULUS```)
 - ```condition_sensitivity_variables```: Here sensitivities with respect to the properties of the conditions are computed.
 Currenty there is only ```POINT_LOAD``` available.